-Remuneration under the Group Performance Share Plan is a mixture of cash and shares.
+Remuneration under the GPS plan is a mixture of cash and shares.
 The Group applies deferral arrangements to GPS and variable pay awards made to colleagues.
 GPS awards for MRTs are subject to deferral and a holding period in line with regulatory requirements and market practice.

-Executives, MRTs and identified staff are subject to the Risk Performance Review process incorporating a risk assessment and commentary by their line manager and 2nd line risk partner is embedded within 'Your Best'.
+MRT, identified staff and all other Executives are subject to the Risk Performance Review process incorporating a risk assessment and commentary by their line manager and 2nd line risk partner is embedded within 'Your Best'.
 The risk performance review outcome will be taken into account when the line manager determines the colleagues annual GPS outcome.